 The first thing to note is this is written solely by Wirth, something he hadn't done since Systematic Programming: An Introduction[W76].
 The Preface indicates that the book is an introduction to programming, suggesting that it is, in a way, a replacement to the earlier text.
 That text used Pascal, introduced the computer and its history, and focused some on early algorithmic verification methods.
 It also looked at basics of diagraming a program.

-PIM (both 1 and 2) programs were primarily tested using the Medos-2 4.2 disc of
+PIM programs were primarily tested using the Medos-2 4.2 disc of

 instead of LineDrawing

-.
-The EBNF tool compiled fine, but the program output failed on Emulith.
+tool compiled fine, but the program output failed to execute on

 program.
 I wrote the following tool to remove the